La Brea y Pariñas: Expulsion of the IPC

 The IPC initiated a process against the Peruvian State claiming its interests, but finally, the Peruvian government ordered the seizure and definitive expulsion of the company on February 1, 1969.
 The IPC lost the rest it had left: its condominium in Concesiones Lima and its fuel distribution network.
 The value of the expropriated assets was charged against the amount of the company's alleged tax debt.
 Although Velasco repeatedly announced that he would not pay any cent of reparation to the IPC, however, it had the ability to compensate itself for 22 million dollars on account of the expropriations, in the following way: it remitted up to 5 million dollars for debts concerted abroad, and stopped paying the EPF some 17 million dollars for refining services at the already nationalised Talara refinery.
 When the IPC was finally intervened, the Peruvian authorities were surprised that all their accounts were in the red, finding nothing to make any payment.

 Furthermore, the so-called De la Flor-Greene Agreement was made public knowledge, signed between the Peruvian and the United States governments on August 9, 1973, by which it was agreed that Peru would pay a global compensation of 76 million dollars to all American or American-owned companies that had been expropriated by the Peruvian government.
 Although the military government was categorical in stating that the IPC was not included among those companies, the truth is that the agreement stipulated that the distribution of all that compensation amount was the exclusive responsibility of the U.S. government.
 And in the exercise of that authority, the U.S. Treasury, on December 18, 1974, paid IPC's parent company, Esso, more than $23,157,000.
 That is to say, denying the military government's claim, the IPC was actually compensated, and this operation took place leaving both parties satisfied.
 To pay this global compensation of 76 million dollars, the Peruvian government obtained a loan from private banks in the United States.

 Aftermath

 With respect to the oil fields, they were already in clear productive decline.
 The Talara refinery itself was already very obsolete by then, as its daily output was only 40,000 daily barrels.
 Based on all this, the military government created the entity PetroPerú, destined for the exploitation and commercialisation of oil wealth.

-The new dispute between Peru and the United States generated tension between both countries.
+The new dispute between Peru and the United States generated tension between the countries.
 When the issue was raised at the United Nations, the former was backed by the Eastern bloc, with which it had recently established relations.